Swedlund/Balboa-Spa-plugin-for-Domoticz/README.md

 # Balboa-Spa-plugin-for-Domoticz
-A Domoticz plugin to corntoll and monitor the temperature of your Balboa Spa Hot Tub.
+A Domoticz plugin for controlling and monitoring the temperature of your Balboa Spa Hot Tub.

 ## Prerequisites
 1. Request libary for Python 3: https://pypi.org/project/requests/